Professional employer organization: Business model

-PEOs can benefit companies differently.
-For example, a blue collar organization may see more value in workers' compensation insurance and vice versa.

 Early history

 Employee leasing in the United States began in the late 1960s by three businessmen, Eugene Boffa, Louis Calmare, and Joseph Martinez.
 The concept was popularized by Marvin R. Selter, who leased the employees of a doctor's office in Southern California.
 The Employee Retirement Income Security Act of 1974 (ERISA) contained an exemption for multiple employer welfare arrangements (MEWA), which provided a loophole for employers with leased employees to claim they were exempt from the ERISA requirements.
 Passage of the Tax Equity and Fiscal Responsibility Act of 1982 (TEFRA) further encouraged employee leasing by providing a tax shelter for employers who contributed a minimum amount to employee plans.
 More stringent guidelines in the Tax Reform Act of 1986 later eliminated most of the TEFRA incentive, however.

 By 1985, there were approximately 275 staff leasing companies in the United States.

 Abuses

 State Unemployment Tax (SUTA) arbitrage, commonly referred to as "SUTA dumping," occurs when an employer with a high unemployment insurance rate transfers or "dumps" employees to purchased subsidiaries with lower unemployment insurance rates.
-In a PEO relationship, the client company takes the Professional Employer Organization's SUTA rate by law, which often lowers their SUTA through SUTA Arbitrage.
-The only time this wouldn't apply is in client reporting states.
+In a PEO relationship, the client company takes the PEO's SUTA rate, which often lowers their SUTA through SUTA Arbitrage.
+The only time this would not apply is in client reporting states.